GWAC | Beijing Normal University

 Hi, I'm Shanika!
-I'm a postdoctoral researcher at the Observatoire de la Côte d'Azur (Lagrange laboratory) in Nice, France.
-I study pairs of the most extreme objects in the universe (e.g. black holes and neutron stars) using gravitational waves to understand how these systems lived their lives.
-I am a member of the LIGO-Virgo-KAGRA Collaboration as part of the Virgo ARTEMIS group.
+I'm a postdoctoral fellow, jointly at Northwestern University's Centre for Interdisciplinary Exploration and Research in Astrophysics (CIERA) and the Adler Planetarium.
+I study pairs of the most extreme objects in the universe (e.g. black holes and neutron stars) using gravitational waves to understand how these systems form, live and die.
+I am a member of the LIGO-Virgo-KAGRA Collaboration and an affliate of OzGrav - ARC Centre of Excellence for Gravitational Wave Discovery.
+I am also active in science communication and outreach, sharing astronomy through public talks, writing, and visual storytelling, with a focus on clarity, accessibility, and inclusive engagement.

 My research involves using gravitational waves to study populations of compact binaries to probe the stellar evolution processes and formation mechanisms of these systems.